hoangsonww/Employee-Management-Fullstack-App/README.md

 - **Docker**: A containerization platform for packaging applications and their dependencies.
 - **MySQL**: A reliable relational database for structured data storage.
 - **MongoDB**: A flexible NoSQL database for non-relational data.
+- **Style Guides**: This project follows the following popular style guides to ensure clean and consistent code.
+  - **Airbnb JavaScript Style Guide**: A popular style guide for writing clean and consistent JavaScript code.
+  - **Google Java Style Guide**: A style guide for writing Java code that is readable and maintainable.

 ## User Interface